Background: Agriculture in Uganda

 Extension service and farm tools have been recognized as a key factor in adoption of new farm practices or crops, but not all practices and technologies are accessible, especially to poorer farmers.

-Coffee-banana intercropping provides benefits to farmers, from increased food production and income, to reduced workload, to improved gender dynamics.
+Coffee-banana intercropping provides benefits to farmers, from increasing their food production and income, to reducing their workload, to improving household gender dynamics.

-It also has environmental benefits with improved soil and water conservation hence providing base for sustainable production of raw materials.
+It also has environmental benefits for soil and water conservation, hence supporting sustainable agricultural production.